Cyclin-dependent kinase 6: Mechanisms of regulation

 CDK6 is positively regulated primarily by its union to the D cyclins D1, D2 and D3.
 If this subunit of the complex is not available, CDK6 is not active or available to phosphorylate the Rb substrate.
 An additional positive activator needed by CDK6 is the phosphorylation in a conserved threonine residue located in 177 position, this phosphorylation is done by the cdk-activating kinases, CAK.
-Additionally, CDK6 can be phosphorylated and activated by the Kaposi's sarcoma-associated herpes virus, stimulating the CDK6 over activation and uncontrolled cell proliferation.
+Additionally, CDK6 can be phosphorylated and activated by the Kaposi's sarcoma-associated herpesvirus, stimulating the CDK6 over activation and uncontrolled cell proliferation.

 CDK6 is negatively regulated by binding to certain inhibitors that can be classified in two groups; CKIs or CIP/KIP family members like the protein p21 and p27 act blocking and inhibiting the assembled C-CDKs binding complex enzymes in their catalytic domain.

 Furthermore, inhibitors of the INK4 family members like p15, p16, p18 and p19 inhibit the monomer of CDK6, preventing the complex formation.

 Clinical relevance

 CDK6 is a protein kinase activating cell proliferation, it is involved in an important point of restriction in the cell cycle.
-For this reason, CDK6 and other regulators of the G1 phase of the cell cycle are known to be unbalanced in more than 80-90% of tumors.
+For this reason, CDK6 and other regulators of the G1 phase of the cell cycle are known to be unbalanced in more than 80–90% of tumors.
 In cervical cancer cells, CDK6 function has been shown to be altered indirectly by the p16 inhibitor.
 CDK6 is also overexpressed in tumors that exhibit drug resistance, for example glioma malignancies exhibit resistance to chemotherapy using temozolomide (TMZ) when they have a mutation overexpressing CDK6.
 Likewise, the overexpression of CDK6 is also associated with resistance to hormone therapy using the anti oestrogen Fluvestrant in breast cancer.